common name: cigarette beetle

 Home.
 Preventing and controlling cigarette beetle infestations in the home is relatively simple; insecticides should be used only as a last resort.
 Locating the source of infestation is the first and most important step.
 Heavily infested items should be wrapped in heavy plastic, taken outside and thrown away.
 All food containers and items should be checked for infestation.
 Items can be placed in the refrigerator or freezer (16 days at 36°F, 7 days at 25°F or 32°F for four to seven days) to kill all stages.
 Place items in a plastic bag to reduce condensation problems during thawing.
 Heating small quantities of infested material in an oven (190°F for one hour, 120°F for 16 to 24 hours) also is effective.
 Uninfested items can be cold- or heat-treated to ensure that any undetected infestations are killed.
 To prevent reinfestation, clean up spilled flour, mixes, crumbs, etc. and thoroughly vacuum and clean areas where the contaminated items were stored.
 Store foods in airtight glass, metal or plastic containers.
 Clear containers make it easier to check for infestations.
 Chemical treatment using commercially available insecticides is usually not necessary.
 There are several insecticides and insect growth regulators labeled for use on cigarette beetles.
 Always be sure to read and follow the label.

 Commercial.
-The cigarette beetle is a frequent pest in flour mills, bakeries, pet food, breakfast cereal manufacturing, and snack food plants, chocolate factories, confectionaries, wholesale distribution centers and sometimes retail stores.
+The cigarette beetle is a frequent pest in flour mills, bakeries, pet food factories, breakfast cereal manufacturing centers, snack food plants, chocolate factories, confectionaries, wholesale distribution centers, and sometimes retail stores.
 Integrated pest management (IPM) programs are often implemented to control infestations at processing, distribution, and storage facilities.

 Large-scale control for severe infestations can be achieved by fumigating.
-However, the use of one fumigant, methyl bromide -- which destroys ozone in the atmosphere -- will be banned in 2005 according to an addition to the Montreal Protocol (an international agreement signed by over 150 countries) in 1995.
 Large-scale heat treatment has been used with limited success.
 A temperature of approximately 50°C (122°F) maintained for 24 to 36 hours is needed for effective control.